Two Little Boys: In popular culture

+A techno duo called Two Little Boys released a 1991 single titled "Stylophonia", which extensively samples the voice of Rolf Harris explaining the stylophone instrument and singing the chorus of "Two Little Boys".

 Football chants

 Hartlepool United football fans have sung "Two Little Boys" on the terraces since the 1980s.
-A version by a group of Hartlepool fans was released as a double A-side with "Never Say Die" on the single "Poolie Pride", recorded under the name of "Monkey Hangerz", reaching number 24 on the UK Singles Chart in 2006.
+A version by a group of Hartlepool fans was released as a double A-side with "Never Say Die" on the single "Poolie Pride", recorded under the name of "Monkey Hangerz", reaching number 24 on the UK Singles Chart in 2005.